-Certain writing assignments (designated with ) may be re-written for a higher grade--the rewrite is the FINAL grade for that assignment (not best out of two).
+Rewrites: Certain writing assignments (designated with in the schedule) may be re-written for a higher grade.
+The rewrite is the FINAL grade for that assignment.
+NOT best out of two.
 A substantial improvement must be made in terms of communication effectiveness in order to receive a higher grade.
-Merely incorporating instructor and student edits will not satisfy this requirement.
+"Spot corrections" and merely incorporating instructor and student feedback will NOT satisfy this requirement and may reduce your grade.